Language Models can Infer Action Semantics for Symbolic Planners from Environment Feedback: Introduction

 \section{Introduction}

-Classical planning requires extensive domain knowledge to produce a sequence of actions that achieve a specified goal.
-The domain contains expert-annotated action semantics that govern the dynamics of the environment.
-For example, traditional symbolic methods, like Planning Domain Description Language (PDDL) solvers, have action semantics annotated in a domain file.
-Classical planning algorithms systematically explore the state space based on actions that can be executed in any given state as per the domain definition.
-Therefore, the resultant plan is guaranteed to succeed, if the specified goal is achievable.
-However, it is tedious to exhaustively define the domain to enable classical planning in an environment, and requires a human expert for every new environment.
+Symbolic planning requires extensive domain knowledge to produce a sequence of actions that achieve a specified goal.
+Domain knowledge comprises expert-annotated action semantics that govern the dynamics of the environment.
+For example, traditional symbolic methods, like Planning Domain Description Language (PDDL;~\citealp{aeronautiques1998pddl}) solvers, take action semantics annotated in a domain file as input (Figure~\ref{fig:pddl_dfpf_example}).
+These symbolic solvers systematically search the state space based on actions that can be executed as per these semantics and return a sequence expected to achieve specified goal conditions, if possible.
+However, a human expert must exhaustively define the action semantics of domain to enable symbolic planning.

-We propose a novel domain induction task setting in PDDL, in which an agent must automatically infer the action semantics of an environment without manual annotation or error correction.
-In this setting, the domain information, such as object properties and action functions headers, are given to an agent.
-The agent is then asked to infer the action semantics through interacting with the environment and learning from resulting feedback.
-Our proposed setting is motivated by the longer-term goal of building real-world robots that can explore a new environment (\eg, a kitchen) and learn to perform new tasks in the environment (\eg, cleaning) without human specification of the environment.
+We propose a novel domain induction task in which an agent must infer the action semantics of an environment without manual annotation or error correction.
+In this setting, domain information like object properties and action functions headers are given to an agent in natural language.
+The agent is then asked to infer the action semantics, that is, symbolic pre- and post-conditions, through interacting with the environment and learning from resulting feedback (Figure~\ref{fig:teaser}).
+Our proposed setting is motivated by the longer-term goal of building real-world robots that can explore a new environment (\eg, an apartment) and learn to perform new tasks in the environment (\eg, tidying) by building a symbolic, interpretable world representation.

-To solve this domain induction problem, we draw inspiration from prior work that prompts Large Language Models (LLMs) to perform robotic planning tasks.
-These methods do not require explicit domain specification, as they assume implicit encoding of world knowledge in LLMs for generating unseen plans.
-For instance, ProgPrompt~\cite{progprompt} generates program-like high-level plans from LLM.
-However, LLM generated plans suffer from two major issues: the plan is not guaranteed to execute successfully, and the environment-specific prompt makes it hard to transfer similar performance to new environments.
-Hence, instead of using the LLM directly as a planner, we use the LLM in conjunction with a symbolic solver to iteratively explore the environment and predict the action semantics based on environment feedback.
+We draw inspiration from prior work that prompts Large Language Models (LLMs) to perform robotics planning tasks.
+These methods rely on LLMs' ability to infer world knowledge from natural language input for generating unseen plans, rather than leveraging expert domain knowledge.
+For instance, ProgPrompt~\cite{progprompt} generates program-like high-level plans from LLMs.